 Many travelers turn to essential oils as a potential jet lag remedy.
-The AromaSteam system makes this easy by infusing botanical fragrance right into the steam, delivering a steady stream of scent that can either uplift or relax the body.
+The AromaSteam system makes this easy by infusing botanical fragrance right into the steam, delivering a steady stream of scent that may either uplift or relax the body.
 For boosting energy and fighting fatigue, choose invigorating scents such as mint, eucalyptus, and evergreen.
 To improve sleepiness when feeling wide awake, try calming lavender.
 According to an article by sleep doctor Michael Breus, lavender works as a sedative, promoting a sense of relaxation and calm.
-It can also reduce inflammation, he notes, and works with the neurotransmitter GABA to calm overall nervous system activity.
+It may also reduce inflammatory responce mechanisms, he notes, and works with the neurotransmitter GABA to calm overall nervous system activity.

 Beat the Bloat

 Another potential benefit of steam showers is they may promote an increase in blood circulation, and they have been shown to promote the reduction of excess sodium in the body.
 That means that taking a steam shower may help a jet lagged road warrior feel less bloated and puffy after a long flight.

 No, you’re not imagining things.
 Airplane seats have been shrinking.
 According to the nonprofit group Flyers Rights, the average width of seats has decreased 18.5 inches to 17 inches, and leg room has decreased from 35 inches to 31 inches.
 Spending hours in a cramped seat is naturally going to result in sore backs, tight necks, and aching legs.
 A steam shower may help soothe these aches and pains by potentially increasing circulation and bringing oxygen into the muscles.
 So sit down, relax, and let go of the knots with a nice long steam.

 In fact, after a few restorative steam showers, you’ll feel ready to take on your next big travel adventure.
 Or at the very least, have the energy to finally unload that suitcase.